 Through repetition of scholarly examples, Tannen presents relatable situations to her academic audience that serve to support her case.
 Citations of personal experience and opinions from other scholars, which teachers can easily relate to, form the backbone of Tannen’s argument.
 By beginning with her experiences in a reading group, Tannen relates to the many teachers who have a passion for reading and discuss their reading material openly.
 Presenting this understandable situation allows Tannen to connect with her readers while providing compelling evidence for her claim.
 The relatable and powerful evidence that Tannen puts forth supports her argument immensely.
 It would be difficult to argue against the claim that agonism is passed from teacher to student when presented with Tannen’s logical and factual evidence.

 Tannen has created a powerful argument that revolves around her concept of agonism.
 Her claim that agonism stems from teaching methods is backed with evidence and is crafted specifically for her academic audience.
 The presentation of an alternative to agonism – open discussion and collective understanding – likely foreshadows a call to action appearing later in her article.
 Tannen’s interesting perspective on teaching would be immensely beneficial for those in the academic community.
 In reading Tannen’s work, teachers can improve their own teaching methods and hopefully ponder the effects of their lessons on students.
 Tannen clearly states that “agonism is endemic in academe – and bad for it,” and her article would help clarify and overlooked side effect of education.
 Agonism in the Academy is effective at describing the concept of agonism to the academic community and is an invaluable source of insight into the unintentional effects of teaching methods on students.
 Any teacher should take the time to read Tannen’s article in order to improve their method of instruction and their own interactions with the world around them.
+Good conclusion in which you really get at the stakes of Tannen’s argument as well as the use-value for potential readers.

 Writer’s Memo